pagopa/pagopa-api-config-fe/README.md

 # API Config

-The project is useful to create some configuration for the pagoPA platform.
+The project is useful to create and verify some configuration for the pagoPA platform.

 ## Prerequisites